vgwb/Antura_arabic/docs/Modules/Teacher.md

 The current journey progression (i.e. the position in the Stage/LearningBlock/PlaySession map) is taken into account, filtering out data that is too difficult for the current learning progression (i.e. it is not available up to the current Learning Block).

-### Journey priority STEP
+### 2) Journey priority STEP

 After the first step, we can be sure that *all* selected data can be played by the selected MiniGame and is suitable to the player's knowledge.
 The Teacher performs a second step by weighing vocabulary entries based on the learning block focus.
 This is used, if possible, as a strict filter.
-Data that belongs to the *current* learning block is given large priority, making sure that all data of the learning block is used if available.
+Data that belongs to the *current* Learning Block is given large priority, making sure that all data of the learning block is used if available.
 If not enough data is available for the current learning block, data from the previous play sessions (going back in the progression) is selected and given a weight based on linear distance from the current learning block.

-### Weighted selection STEP
+### 3) Weighted selection STEP

 As a final step, the Teacher selects the actual vocabulary entries using weighted selection, with weights based on: